openinternet-cc/datOS/README.md

 # About

-_DatOS is built for people who would like to use their mobile phone as a general purpose internet router._
+DatOS is a custom ROM built for people who would like to use their mobile phone data for home internet.
+Similar to a VPN, it masks _how_ you use your data, rather than _where_ you use your data - allowing you to bypass arbitrary carrier usage-based restrictions.

+> "DatOS is a custom ROM built for people who would like to use their mobile phone data for home internet."

-For many people, stable wired internet options are limited or unavailable - therefore cellular based internet options may be the only option.
-Unfortunately, there are some systemic barriers which generally cause problems for these types of users.
-The basic problems will be discussed below and also described how DatOS addresses these issues.
+For many people, stable wired internet options are limited or unavailable - leaving expensive, ugly, and slow sattalite solutions as the only option.
+But what if you could just use your mobile data connection to power all your devices?
+Unfortunately for these would-be users, there are some [_systemic barriers_](https://danielpocock.com/android-betrays-tethering-data/) of most built-in operating systems which tend to favor the carrier over the customer and prevent this type of usage.

+The basic problems will be discussed below and also described how DatOS addresses these issues:

 ## Prevent Hotspot Limitations

-The main issue DatOS addresses are the arbitrary usage-based restrictions that cellular carriers put on their unlimited data plans.
+> "Similar to a VPN, it masks how you use your data, rather than where you use your data - allowing you to bypass arbitrary carrier usage-based restrictions."

 Generally, carriers will detect, and limit/throttle hotspot, also known as "tethering", data usage; this essentially means your ability to share mobile data with other devices like your TV or computer.